The Challenge

 - Geographic accessibility

-This analysis revealed that 34% of current call activity was directed at customers with limited growth potential, while 22% of high-potential prescribers received zero coverage.
+This analysis revealed that 34% of current call activity was directed at customers with limited growth potential, while 22% of high-potential pharmacies received zero coverage.

 Phase 2: Geographic Optimisation (Weeks 4-6)